realms-mud/core-lib/documentation/equipment.md

 - Material defaults to "iron" (from blueprint)
 - Weapon class, defense class, and attack values come from blueprint
 - Weight, encumbrance, and value are blueprint-derived
-- The materials dictionary automatically applies iron's properties
+- The materials service automatically applies iron's properties

 ##### Advanced Equipment with Crafting Materials Structure